2022 NEOF Pilot Genomics Competition

 The NERC Environmental Omics Facility provides access to omics capabilities (Genomics, Metabolomics and Proteomics) to the UK environmental research community.

 To help scientists working within the NERC remit to take advantage of these opportunities, NERC is providing funding for small pilot/development projects that wish to access the latest genome sequencing technologies (Pacific BioSciences, Illumina and 10X Genomics).
-Applicants should consult the web pages of NEOF and the Centre for Genomic Research (which hosts the genomic capability of NEOF) for a fuller description of the capabilities and technologies available.
-Enquiries and project discussion can be made through our enquiries page.
+Applicants should consult the web pages of the Centre for Genomic Research (which hosts the genomic capability of NEOF) for a fuller description of the capabilities and technologies available.
+Enquiries and project discussion should be made through NEOF enquiries page.

 Applicants should note the following:

 - Samples suitable for analysis (i.e. meeting minimum quality and quantity requirements) must be delivered to NEOF by Wednesday 14th December 2022; failure to deliver suitable samples to the NEOF by the submission deadline will result in funding being withdrawn.